Satisfiability Modulo Exponential Integer Arithmetic: Preliminaries

 We sometimes also consider \emph{uninterpreted functions}.
 Then the signature may not only contain the function symbols of the theory under consideration and variables, but also additional non-constant function symbols.

 We write ``term'', ``structure'', ``theory'', $\ldots$ instead of ``$\Sigma$-term'', ``$\Sigma$-struc\-ture'', ``$\Sigma$-theory'', $\ldots$ if $\Sigma$ is irrelevant or clear from the context.
 Similarly, we just write ``$\equiv$'' and ``valid'' instead of ``$\equiv_\TT$'' and ``$\TT$-valid'' if $\TT$ is clear from the context.
-Moreover, we use unary minus and $t^c$ (where $t$ is a term of sort $\Int$ and $c \in \NN$) as syntactic sugar, and we use infix notation for binary function symbols.
+Moreover, we use unary minus and $t^c$ (where $t$ is a term of sort $\Int$ and $c \in \NN$) as syntactic sugar, and we write binary function symbols in infix notation.

 In the sequel, we use $x,y,z,\ldots$ for variables, $s,t,p,q,\ldots$ for terms of sort $\Int$, $\phi, \psi,\ldots$ for formulas, and $a,b,c,d, \ldots$ for integers.